The 2025 Ultimate Guide to Red Light Therapy for Pain

 Is red light therapy safe?
 What are the side effects?

-In general, red light therapy is considered to be safe and effective.
+In general, health experts consider red light therapy to be safe and effective.
 Some users have reported instances of blistering and burns from using this treatment method.
-It should be noted that the cause of some was from falling asleep while in use as well as damaged wires or device corrosion.
+However, some of these were caused by misuse such as:

 Red Light Therapy Benefits